-The Company intends to apply Intec Technology to carry out testwork on copper metal recovery.
+The Company intends to apply Intec Technology in testing sulphide copper recovery and produce copper metal in-country at the Mengapur Project as Malaysia is a net importer of copper metal to feed its copper metal products manufacturing and fabrication industries.
 This will entail confirmation testwork programs using copper ore feed from the Mengapur site and pilot plant programs using Intec.
 The technology has successfully produced copper and other base metals for more than seven years in Tasmania, Australia treating waste dumps and producing base metal products, including copper, as a commercial project.